openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 MUST perform its own security checks on the returned Credentials and presentations.

-## Credential Format Specific Parameters {#format_specific_properties}

-OpenID for Verifiable Presentations is Credential Format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any Credential Format.
-This section defines sets of Credential Format specific parameters for some of the known Credential Formats.
-Other specifications or deployments can define their own set of Credential Format specific parameters:

-### IETF SD-JWT VC {#format_vc_sd_jwt}

-`vct_values`:
-: OPTIONAL.
-An array of strings that specifies allowed values for the type of the requested Verifiable Credential.
-All elements in the array MUST be valid type identifiers as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
-The Wallet MAY return credentials that inherit from any of the specified types, following the inheritance logic defined in [@!I-D.ietf-oauth-sd-jwt-vc].

-### Mobile Documents or mdocs (ISO/IEC 18013 and ISO/IEC 23220 series) {#format_mso_mdoc}

-`doctype_value`:
-: OPTIONAL.
-String that specifies an allowed value for the doctype of the requested Verifiable Credential.
-It MUST be a valid doctype identifier as defined in [@ISO.18013-5].

 ## Claims Path Pointer {#claims_path_pointer}

 A claims path pointer is a pointer into the JSON structure of the Verifiable